The King of Fighters 2000

 STORY: After the incident at the previous tournament, the commander of the Ikari Team, Heidern, is determined to figure out the objective of the NESTS cartel so that he can stop them from achieving their ruthless ambition.
 A fellow commander and long-time friend of Heidern, named Ling, tells the veteran fighter that K' and Maxima were once operatives of NESTS and that they may hold the key to locating the whereabouts of the mysterious organization.
 Using this information, Heidern decides to focus his efforts in using the next KOF tournament as a way to lure both K' and Maxima out so that they can be captured and interrogated into telling the authorities about the NESTS cartel.
 Unknown to Heidern however, Ling has his own agenda.

 Though missing a few faces...
 2K has a great selection.

-REVIEW: KOF 2000 is the seventh game in SNK's long-running King of Fighters series.
+REVIEW: King of Fighters 2000 is the seventh game in SNK's long-running series.
 The 2000 edition's gameplay engine builds upon the striker system introduced in KOF '99.
 The game now features an Active Striker System, allowing players to summon the Striker member at any time during gameplay (even when jumping or knocked down).
 Strikers are most effectively used in the midst of combos for longer and more damaging combos!

 Athena with a new outfit?!?
 Get out...